-Between the seemingly impossible tasks of living up to his warrior-fathers legend and surmounting this own physical limitations, Miles Vorkosigan faces some truly daunting challenges.
+Between the seemingly impossible tasks of living up to his warrior-father's legend and surmounting his own physical limitations, Miles Vorkosigan faces some truly daunting challenges.
 Shortly after his arrival on Beta Colony, Miles unexpectedly finds himself the owner of an obsolete freighter and in more debt than he ever thought possible.
-Propelled by his manic "forward momentum," the ever-inventive Miles creates a new identity for himself as the commander of his own mercenary fleet to obtain a lucrative cargo: a shipment of weapons destined for a dangeruous war zone.
-MP3-CD: requires an MP3 player, like the Apple iPod to play this audiobook.
+Propelled by his manic "forward momentum," the ever-inventive Miles creates a new identity for himself as the commander of his own mercenary fleet to obtain a lucrative cargo; a shipment of weapons destined for a dangerous warzone. --This text refers to an out of print or unavailable edition of this title.